 As we mentioned before, Cardarine is a PPAR delta receptor agonist.
-This means that it works by binding to and activating PPAR-delta in your cells (primarily in your muscles), and by stimulating the genes responsible for energy use.
+This means that it works by binding to and activating PPAR-delta in your cells (primarily in your muscles).

 As a result, it is able to increase energy levels, burn more fat, and enhance endurance, meanwhile lowering blood lipid levels.

 As we said, GW 50156 has great benefits of fat loss, increased energy, an incredible increase in endurance, improved cardiovascular health and more.

 We will discuss the benefits of this compound in depth.

 For many people the most important feature of Cardarine (GW 501516) is fat loss.
 Unlike most fat burning compounds, it does not act in a thermogenic way.